gi-no/blog_mean_stack/article3.en.md

 Store submitted user's object ID to questions and answers.
 Specify object's referring model as "ref: 'User'" so that "populate()" function can expand user IDs to User objects.

+Though we can manually call pupulate() from each query, in this project, to exapand User object for all the query, hook "find()" and "findOne()" call using "pre()" and call pupulate() in the handler.
+"populate('user')" can expands all the fields.
+But in this project, write "pupulate('user', 'name')" to exapand only 'name' field of the user object.

 server/api/question/question.model.js

 ```javascript